Mainframe-Archive/switchboard/CONTRIBUTING.md

 Thanks for your interest in contributing to Switchboard.
 This document provides a set of guidelines adapted from [cowboy](https://github.com/extend/cowboy).
-Follow the guide to the best of your ability, but error on the side of getting your contributions out there.
+Follow the guide to the best of your ability, but err on the side of getting your contributions out there.
 If you have questions, you can ask them on the mailing lists.